patrickkhoury11/DH110-Assignment5-Personas-Scenarios/README.md

 I have previously used methods of evaluation through heuristic analysis and usability testing, and conducted user-research through a relevant interview with a target user.
 Through the information gathered in these sectors, I will clearly communicate my users' concerns and desires from their perspective using UX storytelling methods.

-UX storytelling is a vital process into an iterative and holistic approach towards human centered design.
-Through patterns I have discovered in the aforementioned sections of analysis, I have gained compelling insight which will aid me generate ideas and build prototypes to improve the design and functionality of my product.
+UX storytelling is a vital process within an iterative and holistic approach towards human centered design.
+Through patterns that I have discovered in the aforementioned sections of analysis, I have gained compelling insights that will aid me generate ideas and build prototypes to improve the design and functionality of my product.
 It will allow me to shift my perspective into that of the user and clearly communicate their critiques and desires.
 Furthermore, it will allow me to filter any biases I may carry subconsciously, as instead of basing these functions on my own ideas, I am basing them off the suggestions from my targeted users.

 In the following analysis, I will create personas based on my findings from my interviews and analysis.
 This will allow me to share the same image of the users.
 I will then create empathy maps based on those personas to express what the individuals would typically say, do, think, and feel in the contexts of them as an individual and as a consumer to my product.
 Finally, I will create key scenarios which illustrate a different activity/task to accomplish a feature inspired by the users’ suggestion.
 The features will act as a design solution and improve the functionality of the service directly according to the expressed critiques of the user.